-Psoriasis is a common, chronic, immune-mediated, inflammatory and proliferative skin disease in which both genetic and environmental influences have a role in its pathogenesis [1].

-It affects approximately 125 million people in the world [2] and usually occurs with bimodal age distribution, with peaks in third and sixth decade.
+Psoriasis is a common, chronic, immune-mediated, inflammatory, and proliferative skin disease in which both genetic and environmental influences have a role in its pathogenesis [1].
+It affects approximately 125 million people worldwide [2], and usually occurs with bimodal age distribution, with peaks in the third and sixth decade.
 Between 60% and 90% of patients have a family history of the disease [3, 4].
 Psoriasis is systemic inflammatory disease accompanied with various comorbidities and exert major impact on both physical and emotional quality of life that is comparable with other major illnesses [5] as with that of cardiovascular and cancer patients [3].
 About one third of psoriasis patients develop psoriatic arthritis (PsA), chronic inflammatory arthropathy associated with skin and nail psoriasis, belonging to the spondyloarthritis spectrum [6].
-19% of the psoriasis patients with arthritis suffer from operational inabilities that impact their quality of life greatly [3].
+Nineteen percent of the psoriasis patients with arthritis suffer from operational inabilities that impact their quality of life greatly [3].

-Overweight or obesity is defined as increase in body fat that exceeds the normal level.
+Obesity is defined as increase in body fat that exceeds the normal level.
 Usual tool used for estimation of body fat is Body Mass Index (BMI) and represents weight-to-height ratio.
-It is defined as the weight in kilograms divided by the square of the height in meters $(kg/m^2)[1, 7]$ .
+It is defined as the weight in kilograms divided by the square of the height in meters $(kg/m^2)$ [1, 7].

 In adults, BMI $\geq$ 25 is defined as overweight, and BMI $\geq$ 30 as obesity.
-It has become one of the leading health issues of the 21st century [8, 9].
+It has become one of the leading health issues of the 21 century [8, 9].
 The relationship between psoriasis and obesity is bidirectional.
-Question is which comes first?
-[3, 10, 11].
+The question is - which comes first [3, 10, 11]?

-Obesity may exacerbate the clinical manifestation of psoriasis or trigger the disease [1] and present in early adulthood may promote the risk of developing PsA [12].
+Obesity may exacerbate the clinical manifestation of psoriasis or trigger the disease and present in early adulthood may promote the risk of developing PsA [1, 12].
 It has been associated with a decreased response to systemic and biologic therapies [10, 11].
 Both psoriasis and obesity could cause metabolic alterations that could be the main and triggering effects [13, 14, 15].
 Chronic subclinical inflammation plays the major role in obesity and psoriasis, explained as "proinflammatory state" [16].
-Adipose tissue is a large endocrine and secretory organ that produces adipokines and pro-inflammatory cytokines.
+Adipose tissue is a large endocrine and secretory organ that produces adipokines and proinflammatory cytokines.
 In obesity, adipocytes are in a state of upregulation of pro-inflammatory adipokines, leptin and resistin, and stimulation of pro-inflammatory cytokine production by macrophages, and downregulation of anti-inflammatory adipokines [16].
 Numerous studies revealed higher prevalence of obesity in psoriatic patients than in general population.
-There is two-fold increased risk for psoriasis in obese patients comparing to normal weight subjects [10, 17].
-A meta-analysis of 16 observational studies found a pooled odds ratio to be 1.66 for the correlation between psoriasis and obesity [5, 18].
-Several studies have been reported the association between psoriasis and obesity measuring BMI [1, 10, 19].
-In a number of cross-sectional studies has been noted that increased BMI coincides with a greater degree of psoriasis disease severity [5, 20, 21, 22], also a positive correlation between the increased BMI and the severity of psoriasis expressed as psoriasis area and severity score (PASI) has been determined [13, 21].
+There is two-fold increased risk for psoriasis in obese patients comparing to normal weight